armory/spinnaker-operator/README.md

 # Spinnaker Operator for Kubernetes

-We've announced the [Spinnaker Operator](https://blog.armory.io/spinnaker-operator/): a Kubernetes operator to deploy and manage Spinnaker with the tools you're used to.
-We're sharing configuration in this repository (code to come soon) to let the community evaluate it and provide feedback.
+The [Spinnaker Operator](https://blog.armory.io/spinnaker-operator/) is a Kubernetes operator to deploy and manage Spinnaker using familiar tools.
+We're sharing it to let the community evaluate it and provide feedback.
 Please let us know what would make your life easier when installing Spinnaker!
 You can use [GitHub issues](https://github.com/armory/spinnaker-operator/issues) for the time being.

-*The operator is in alpha and its CRD may change quite a bit.
-It is actively being developed.*
+## Benefits of Operator

+- Stop using Halyard commands: just `kubectl apply` your Spinnaker configuration.
+This includes support for local files.
+- Expose Spinnaker to the outside world (via `LoadBalancer`).
+You can still disable that behavior if you prefer to manage ingresses and LBs yourself.
+- Deploy any version of Spinnaker.
+Operator is not tied to a particular version of Spinnaker.
+- Keep secrets separate from your config.
+Store your config in `git` and have an easy Gitops workflow.
+- Validate your configuration before applying it (by using kubernetes's webhook validation).
+- Store Spinnaker secrets in Kubernetes secrets.
+- Patch versions, accounts or any setting with `kustomize`.
+- Monitor the health of Spinnaker through `kubectl`.
+- Store kubeconfig inline, in [Kubernetes secrets](doc/managing-spinnaker.md#secrets-in-kubernetes-secrets), in S3, or GCS.
+- Define Kubernetes accounts in `SpinnakerAccount` objects **[experimental]**

 ## Requirements
 The validating admission controller [requires](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#prerequisites):